top of box

 abcm2ps.

-Once you have written a tune using abc (or abc Plus for that matter), you'll want to generate some nice sheet music.
-(If you feel like it, you can create a MIDI file too, visit abc2MIDI).
+Once you have written a tune using abc notation (or abc Plus notation for that matter), you'll want to generate some nice sheet music.

-Arguably the best program for generating Postscript files from abc notation is abcm2ps written by Jean-François Moine of France. (abcm2ps is based on abc2ps first written by Michael Methfessel in 1996). abcm2ps can handle multiple voices (like harmonies) and other extensions, most of which are of not much interest to us pipers, but it's a well written program that's constantly being refined.
+Arguably the best program for generating Postscript files from abc notation is abcm2ps written by Jean-François Moine of France. (abcm2ps is based on abc2ps first written by Michael Methfessel in 1996). abcm2ps can handle multiple voices (like harmonies) and other extensions, most of which are of not much interest to us pipers, but some extensions are and it's a well-written program that's constantly being refined.

 Tweaking abcm2ps output.